B2B Email Marketing Examples: 17 Free Engagement Winning Email Templates

 When to send: Send this email 3-4 days after the free trial has ended.

-The next time you create an email campaign, use one of these 17 B2B email marketing examples to help you deliver engaging content to your subscribers.
+So, if you’re one of the 59% of companies that do not use email marketing and you are looking for inspiration on what to send to your subscribers, use one of these 17 B2B email marketing examples to help you deliver engaging content to your audience.

 What do you think of these 17 B2B email marketing examples?